Association Management Software: 5 Strategies That Work

 This is not less true for association management software.
 While an all-in-one product that combines the necessary tools into one platform does indeed solve more than a few pain points, you won’t really be eking out the most that this software has to provide until you realize that it’s all still the same amount of work.

 True value comes from the work you don’t have to do.
 The less time you spend on tasks, the more time you can spend on more valuable tasks instead.
 If time equals money, then you should be spending your time like you should be spending your money.
 Communication is the key method of providing value to members in an association, so this should be the prime function that needs to be automated.

 Automation comes in many formats, but the main automation that should always be taken into consideration is email automation.
-This will exponentially spread your messaging at the single click of a button, and utilizes personalization merge tags as discussed before.
-Ideally a full automation suite for emails would include custom sequences designed to send out depending on user actions like signing up for an account online, purchases, or others.
+This will exponentially spread your message at the single click of a button and utilizes personalization merge tags as discussed before.
+Ideally, a full automation suite for emails would include custom sequences designed to send out depending on user actions like signing up for an account online, purchases, or others.